johnbcarpenter/USC_IML404/computer-vision.md

 # IML 404 -- Tangible and Spatial Computing // USC Media Arts and Practice
 ## computer vision in processing
-this course assumes you have a basic understanding of programming and writing code (eg some experience in Processing, Arduino, Java, C#/Unity, C++, JavaScript or similar). if you'd like to brush up on the foundations for this course, consider reviewing Casey Reas and Ben Fry's introduction to programming [Make: Getting Started with Processing](http://shop.oreilly.com/product/0636920000570.do). if you've written code before, but are new to processing, check out Daniel Shiffman's fantastic one hour tutorial / introduction to processing: [Hello Processing](http://hello.processing.org)
+this course assumes you have a basic understanding of programming and writing code (eg some experience in Processing, Arduino, Java, C#/Unity, C++, JavaScript or similar). if you'd like to brush up on the foundations for this course, consider reviewing Casey Reas and Ben Fry's introduction to programming [Make: Getting Started with Processing](http://shop.oreilly.com/product/0636920000570.do). if you've written code before, but are new to processing, check out Daniel Shiffman's fantastic one hour tutorial / introduction to processing: [Hello Processing](http://hello.processing.org) and the [processing website](http://processing.org).

 ### RGB camera examples
 - [web cam example (processing documentation)](https://github.com/johnbcarpenter/USC_IML404/tree/master/RGB_CAMERA/Webcam)